cars10/elasticvue/README.md

 * `7.4`
 * `7.5`

-Other versions might or might not work, `elasticsearch-js` will fallback to the `7.4` api if an unsupported version is used.
+Other versions might or might not work, elasticvue will fallback to the `7.5` api if an unsupported version is used.

 ### Features